paulfdunn/rest-app/README.md

     * Authentication supports 2 models: anyone can create a login, or only a registered user can create a new login.
 The later is the default in the example app.
     * Authentication supports REGEX based validation/rules for passwords.
     * All authentication data is kept in a datastore separate from application configuration.
+    * Authentication can be embedded in a service, or a standalone service.

-## Usage
+## Usage - standalone service with authentication
-See github.com/paulfdunn/rest-app/example for a full example and working application.
+See github.com/paulfdunn/rest-app/example-standalone for a full example and working application.
 * run example-test.sh to build/run the example ReST API, authenticate, and issue a command that passes a token for authentication.
 * Call ConfigInit to initialize the application configuration.